yvesdebeer/alexa-watson/README.md

 ### 8. Configure the Watson Assistant dialog to call the weather Cloud function

-* Open the Watson Assistant skill 'Alexa Sample' and select the `Dialog`tab
+* Open the Watson Assistant skill 'Alexa Sample' and select the `Dialog` tab
 * Click the 'Weather'-node
-* Goto the section 'Then respond with' and click the 'Customize Response' button (Small wheel icon next to '$location' - IF ASSISTANT RECOGNIZES)
+* Goto the section 'Assistant Responds' and click the 'Customize Response' button (Small wheel icon next to '$location' - 'If assistant recognizes')
 * Click the 3 dots next to 'Then set context' and `Open JSON editor`
-* Modify the action name and replace it with the one you noted down in the previous step (only use the portions of the URL after .../api/v1/web/)
+* Modify the action name and replace it with the one you noted down in the previous step (only use the portions of the URL after .../api/v1/web/) e.g. 'IBMBelgium_dev/default/getWeather.json'
 * Click `Save` and test either using the `Try it` button or directly via Alexa Echo or Simulator.

+Now you are ready to test the chatbot for weather information.
+For example you could ask 'What do you know about me' or 'What's the weather'.